 | Works with streaming audio? | Local files only | Local files only |

-| Pricing model | €39.99 one-time | $299 one-time |
+| Pricing model | €13/month, cancel any time | $299 one-time |

 | Color grading workflow | Resolve (industry standard) | FCP color (decent, not Resolve) |